ChesterYue/OneTab/README.md

 ## Introduction

 Chrome extension.
+Restrict opening tabs with the same domain name.

+## Feature

-Restrict URLs which in your configured list to open in the already existing tab.
+When open a new URL which in your configured list:

-Instead of open the URL in a new tab.
+* If there is a tab already opened with the same domain name.
+The tab will be refreshed to the new URL.
+Instead of the new URL open in another new tab.
+* If there is no tab opened with the same domain name.
+The new URL will open in a new tab as usual.

 ## Option